MicrosoftDocs/azure-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Endpoint quota

 Try to delete some unused endpoints in this subscription.
-If all of your endpoints are actively in use, you can try [requesting an endpoint quota increase](how-to-manage-quotas.md#endpoint-quota-increases).
-To learn more about the endpoint quota, see [Endpoint quota with Azure Machine Learning online endpoints and batch endpoints](how-to-manage-quotas.md#azure-machine-learning-online-endpoints-and-batch-endpoints).
+If all of your endpoints are actively in use, you can try [requesting an endpoint limit increase](how-to-manage-quotas.md#endpoint-limit-increases).
+To learn more about the endpoint limit, see [Endpoint quota with Azure Machine Learning online endpoints and batch endpoints](how-to-manage-quotas.md#azure-machine-learning-online-endpoints-and-batch-endpoints).

 #### Kubernetes quota